-Students who wish to be considered should complete and submit an application form available online.
+Students who wish to be considered for the Yellow Ribbon Program should complete and submit an application form available online.
 The VA will inform students via written notification with an explanation of its decision on program eligibility.
-If approved, students will receive a Certificate of Eligibility confirming their service meets the requirements of the Yellow Ribbon Program.
-All Certificates of Eligibility should be presented to the New York Institute of Technology Office of the Registrar.
-The Certificate of Eligibility does not guarantee Yellow Ribbon funding as the availability of annual funds for the university's Yellow Ribbon Program is limited.
-Student eligibility is determined by the college's veteran certifying officer.
-In accordance with institutional funding parameters for the 2020-2021 year, Yellow Ribbon funds are awarded and applicable for the fall/spring/summer semesters.
-Students have the responsibility to request, complete, and submit all forms with necessary documentation for all financial aid programs in a timely manner.
+If approved, students will receive a Certificate of Eligibility confirming their service meets the requirements of the program.
+All Certificates of Eligibility should be presented to the Office of the Registrar for the university's records.
+The Certificate of Eligibility does not guarantee Yellow Ribbon funding as the availability of annual funds for New York Tech's Yellow Ribbon Program is limited.
+Student eligibility is determined by the university's Veteran Certifying Officer.
+In accordance with institutional funding parameters for the 2022-2023 year, Yellow Ribbon funds are awarded and applicable for the fall/spring/summer semesters.
+It is the student's responsibility to request, complete, and submit all forms with necessary documentation for all financial aid programs in a timely manner.